Are you relocating to the UK?

 Of course you can’t mislead people so it’s important your CV makes your situation and location clear (as per above).

-Other UK job search tips – use your channels!
+Other UK job search tips – use multiple channels!

 Apart from job boards and LinkedIn there are many other routes that you should be considering as part of your search for a UK management consulting job.